aio-libs/aiohttp/docs/web_reference.rst

 .. class:: AppRunner(app, *, handle_signals=False, **kwargs)

    A runner for :class:`Application`.
-Used with conjuction with sites to serve on specific port.
+Used with conjunction with sites to serve on specific port.

    :param Application app: web application instance to serve.